 Take it easy on sugar

 When I first started to cut down on sugar, it wasn’t because I knew it would help with my mood and depression, but it was because I needed to lose some weight.
 Considering how heavily I was consuming sugar for the past decades, it seemed nearly impossible at first.
 My diet was so unhealthy that I would literally eat cookies as a meal instead of eating wholesome food.
-Anyhow, I was able to go on low sugar diet with encouragement and support from my family.
+Anyhow, I was able to go on a low sugar diet with encouragement and support from my family.

 It was after I’ve been on the low to almost no sugar diet that I noticed my mental fog clearing away and my mood improving.
-This is when I got curious and did some research on the benefit of low sugar diet.
+This is when I got curious and did some research on the benefit of a low sugar diet.
 There are numerous studies and researches that were done that suggest the link between high consumption of sugar and depression.
 Here is a link to one great article that explains this further in details.
 It is alarming to know the impact sugar has on our cognitive function and mood.
 A lot of times, we learn the health benefit of certain foods and diet first and then we try them to hopefully experience those benefit.
-My experience was backwards as you see.
-However, in a way I am glad it was that way because I know for certain that it was truly the change I made to cut out sugar that triggered improvement on my mood and not the expectation or placebo effect.
+My experience was backward as you see.
+However, in a way, I am glad it was that way because I know for certain that it was truly the change I made to cut out sugar that triggered improvement on my mood and not the expectation or placebo effect.

 Here are some baby steps and ideas I tried to cut down on sugar:

 - Step 1 – Stop drinking soda and sweetened drinks